pnp/blog/content/post/deploy-spfx-in-hub-site/index.md

 #Export the result Array to CSV file
-$ViewCollection | Export-CSV $OutPutView -Force -NoTypeInformation
+$ViewCollection | Export-CSV $OutPutView -Force -NoTypeInformation Disconnect-PnPOnline
-#Disconnect-PnPOnline
 ```
-The script loops through all site collections associated with a Hub Site, adds the specified SPFx package file to their app catalogs, installs the app to the site if it's not already installed, updates the installed app to the latest version, and exports the results to a CSV file.
-It also checks and creates a site collection app catalog for each site collection if one doesn't exist.
+Here's how the above snippet works:
+1. Get the hub site ID using the `Get-PnPTenantSite` cmdlet.
+2. Get all site collections associated with the hub site using the `Get-PnPTenantSite` cmdlet.
+3. For each site collection, check if it's associated with the hub site using the site's `HubSiteId` property.
+4. Connect to the site using `Connect-PnPOnline`.
+5. Check if the site collection app catalog exists.
+If it doesn't, create it using `Add-PnPSiteCollectionAppCatalog`.
+6. Deploy the SPFx package using `Add-pnpapp`.
+7. Check if the package is already installed on the site using `Get-PnPApp`.
+8. If the package is not installed, install it using `Install-PnPApp`.
+9. If a newer version of the package is available, update the package using `Update-PnPApp`.
+10. Export the site collection URL, package name, and package version to a CSV file for a record of what's updated

 ![example.png](images/example.png)